-- Ring Cookie – My Ring Cookie may look fancy but it’s actually the simplest of them all.
+This Ring Cookie may look fancy but it’s actually the simplest of them all.
 I use a #825 (7/16”) Open Star Pastry Tip to pipe a little horseshoe shaped ring, about 1 ½” in diameter.
 The Ring Cookies don’t get any sugar, they are just plain piped dough that bakes up with true buttery, vanilla scented flavor.

 Another simple slice and bake, these Rectangle Cookies get shaped into a rectangular log, then sliced.
 The tops are brushed with egg wash and sprinkled with sanding sugar for a glitzy finish.

 When it’s just warm enough to be pliable, I shape the dough into small logs about ¼” thick by 6” long, then cross the ends of each log into a ribbon shape.
 Gently grab the top of the ribbon and fold it down over itself to create a quick pretzel shape.
-So fun!
 To finish, the Pretzel Cookies are brushed with egg wash and sprinkled with the sanding sugar.